signalfx/integrations/collectd/README.md

 ### DESCRIPTION

+**We have a new agent called the SignalFx SmartAgent that wraps collectd and provides auto-discovery of services, among other features.
+See [the integration tile for the new agent](?selectedKeyValue=plugin:signalfx-agent) for more information.
+We strongly recommend using this new agent instead of collectd, which is described below for legacy purposes.**

 <a target="_blank" href="http://collectd.org">collectd</a> is an open source daemon that collects statistics from a system and publishes them to a destination of your choice.
 You can use collectd to monitor infrastructure metrics, and install collectd plugins that monitor a wide range of software.
 It’s fast, performs well at scale, and enjoys great community support.
 We released the <a target="_blank" href="https://github.com/signalfx/collectd">SignalFx collectd agent</a> to make a great agent even better.

 The <a target="_blank" href="https://github.com/signalfx/collectd">SignalFx collectd agent</a> introduces the following changes from community collectd: